-Requirements for virtual assessments
+Requirements for hybrid assessments

-- Accrediting agencies and assessors must comply with the requirements of the NGPA Scheme and ensure the assessment processes are rigorous - Assessors must take all necessary steps to ensure the assessment process is robust and the integrity of the assessment is not compromised - All relevant areas must be viewed and assessed including interactions with patients.
-This should be with the permission of patients - see below for further information - Assessors must clearly document in the general practice assessment report the reason that a virtual assessment was performed, and note any barriers or technical difficulties encountered during the assessment
+- ✓ Accrediting agencies must seek approval from the Commission prior to conducting a hybrid assessment using this form - Accrediting agencies and assessors must comply with the requirements of the NGPA Scheme and ensure the assessment processes are rigorous - ✓ Whenever a hybrid assessment is conducted, at least one member of the assessment team is to be on site for the majority of the assessment - Assessors must take all necessary steps to ensure the assessment process is robust and the integrity of the assessment is not compromised - ✓ All relevant areas within the general practice must be viewed and assessed including interactions with patients, with their permission - ✓ Assessors must clearly document in the general practice assessment report the reason that a hybrid assessment was performed, the locations that were assessed virtually, and note any barriers or technical difficulties encountered during the assessment - Assessors are to keep records of the areas, indicators or Standards that were solely assessed virtually.

-Accrediting agencies and general practices should refer to the guidance provided in Attachment 1 when proceeding with a virtual assessment.
+Accrediting agencies and general practices should refer to the guidance provided in Attachment 1 when proceeding with a hybrid assessment.